-- In The Curse of Chalion, Cazaril asks his friend Palli to pray for a sign about whether he should ride on a mission for Royesse Iselle.
+- In The Curse of Chalion, Cazaril, in an attempt to evade The Call, asks his friend Palli to pray for a sign about whether he, Palli, should ride to Ibra in an attempt to save the kingdom.
 Palli is skeptical, not the least because Cazaril himself had been skeptical about such things in the past, but agrees to try.
 Later, a perturbed Palli tells Caz: "Pray for guidance, you said.
 In my sleep, if you please.
 I was killed five times in my dreams last night, I'll have you know.
 Riding somewhere.
 Each time more horribly.
 In the last dream, my horses ate me.
 I don't want to put my leg across anything, horse, mule, or sawhorse, for a week at least!"

 - The freak snowfall in the Buffy the Vampire Slayer episode "Amends", which prevents Angel's suicide-by-sunlight.

 - On Charmed the girls have cast spells to invoke this.

 - On Cheers, Diane has taken to a convent after breaking her engagement to Frasier, realizing she loves Sam.
 After Sam comes to visit her, she asks God for a sign.
 Sam returns and asks where the men's room is.
 Says Diane, "Well, that's not exactly the parting of the Red Sea..."